-I study the sunlit sky, filtered through the purple-green canopy.
-“It means that a greater part of me chose my circumstances.
-That’s the part that breathes.
-And a smaller part of me chose to experience them.
-That’s the dust.
-The message is that I should let things unfold in a spirit of readiness.”
+I study the sunlit sky, filtered through a lattice of purple-green canopy.
+“It means that a greater part of me—the part that breathes—chose my circumstances.
+And a smaller part of me—the dust—chose to experience them.
+It basically implies that I should let things unfold in a spirit of acceptance.”

 Gyrax nods.
 “Exactly.
-Life is an art—feeling out when it’s appropriate to plan and analyze, and when to let things take their course.”
+Life is an art: feeling out when it’s appropriate to plan and analyze, and when to let things take their course.”

-“What does this have to do with fantasy-world diversity?”
+“How does this relate to fantasy-world diversity?”

 “The True, huh?
 Cool name.”

 I chuckle softly.
 “We veered way off topic.
 Into like, Eastern mysticism and holographic game theory.”

-“Honor their space and rhythm?
-And how do we do that?”
+“ ‘Honor their space and rhythm?’
+And how do we do that, exactly?”